grumdrig/decon/README.md

 Type statments give a name to a specified type and take the form

-    TypeName = TYPESPEC
+    TypeName: TYPESPEC

 where TYPESPEC is either a type name, a structure type specification, an array type specification, or a numeric type specification.

-Type names must start with a capital letter.
-[Subject to change.]

-The primary atomic type is the numeric, which can only be specified by another named type, which may be modified by a set of suffixen.
-For
-example:

-    UInt = Int.unsigned
+The elemental atomic types are `byte`, `bool`, `char` and `null`, on which futher atomic types may be based by applying modifiers, either as prefixen or dotted suffixen.
+(TODO: Settle on one syntax or the other)

+    uint: int.unsigned
+    uword: unsigned size(2) int

+Legal modifiers are `signed`, `unsigned`, `bigendian`, `littleendian`, and `size N` for some value `N`, which gives the size in bits of the data type.

-An array represents repeating values in a file and is specified by giving a length, directly or indirectly, in brackets.
-Some
+An array represents repeating fields of the same type in a file and is specified by giving a length, directly or indirectly, in brackets.
-examples:
+Some examples:

-    Point3D = Int[3]
-    Matrix3D = Int[3][3]
-    Cstring = Char[until 0]
-    Line = Char[through '\n']
-    Tail = Char[]
+    Point3D: int[3]
+    Matrix3D: int[3][3]
+    Cstring: char[until 0]
+    Line: char[through '\n']
+    Tail: char[]

+An array of `char`s is interpreted as a string.

 Besides giving an explicit length between the brackets termination conditions can be given too: